mikrosimage/ColorPipe-tools/web_app.md

 Another goal of ColorPipe-tools is too provide a user-friendly alternative to command-line.

-For now, only PlotThatLUT is integrated in the web app.
+For now, only PlotThatLUT is integrated in this web app.

-You can test quickly in local by :
+You can test it quickly in local by :

 * setting up your environnement ($PYTHONPATH, ...).
 * creating img and uploads directories.